Aarhus University Seal

 The programme is organised to support the role of the university teacher and teaching practice with a particular focus on the teaching activities in which the participants are already involved, for example, by supporting the planning of teaching and implementation of teaching experiments as well as preparation of teaching material.

-Finally the programme introduce a portfolio tool that gives the participants the possibility to reflect on their own level of university pedagogical competences and to help identify possible areas of qualifications that need attention in order for them to be qualified for an associate professorship.
+Finally, the programme introduces a portfolio tool that gives the participants the possibility to reflect on their own level of university pedagogical competences and to help identify possible areas of qualifications that need attention in order for them to be qualified for an associate professorship.

 AU’s rules for teaching portfolios can be found here.